Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Problem Description

 \subsection{Strategy Revision and Evolutionary Dynamics Model}

-By the same strategy revision process described in Section~\ref{section:smoothing_pdm}, suppose an agent in population~$k$ revises its strategy selection at each jump time of a Poisson process with parameter $1/N^k$ in which the strategy revision depends on the payoff vector $p^k(t)$ and population state $x^k(t)$ at the jump time $t$.
-We adopt the evolutionary dynamics framework \cite[Part~II]{Sandholm2010-SANPGA-2} in which the following ordinary differential equation describes the change of the population state $x^k(t)$ when the number of agents $N^k$ in the population tends to infinity: For $i$ in $\{1, \cdots, n^k\}$ and $k$ in $\{1, \cdots, M\}$,
+Suppose each agent in population~$k$ revises its strategy selection at each arrival time $t$ of an i.i.d.
+Poisson process with parameter~$1$, where the strategy revision depends on the payoff vector $p^k(t)$ and population state $x^k(t)$.
+We adopt the evolutionary dynamics framework \cite[Part~II]{Sandholm2010-SANPGA-2} in which the change of the population state $x^k(t)$ when the number of agents $N^k$ in the population tends to infinity is described by the following ordinary differential equation: For $i$ in $\{ 1, \cdots, n^k \}$ and $k$ in $\{1, \cdots, M \}$,